kieranjwhite/CPI-II/README.md

 Descriptions of how we completed each of these steps as well as how another person can avail of this codebase to accomplish the same tasks are provided below.
 Each sub-task above depends on the successful completion of the tasks preceding it.
 There are a number of other possible uses for this codebase and we will also explain how to perform these in more detail:

 (4) Regenerating a report at a later date.<br>
-(5) Modifying the codebase to generate reports for others collections of Latin poetry.<br>
+(5) Modifying the codebase to generate reports for other collections of Latin poetry.<br>

 Most programming was done in Java, however the final generated HTML report contains some Javascript.
 All programming source code and resources are available on github at https://github.com/kieranjwhite/CPI-II.
 The extant version of the codebase is not on the master branch, but on the branch titled orginal_report_generation.
 You access this branch by first cloning the repository and then checking out the branch as follows: